The Youth and the Maiden with Stars on their Foreheads and Crescents on their Breasts: Romania

 Romanian author I. C. Fundescu published a Romanian tale titled Sora Criveţului.
-In this tale, fearing that his kingdom may be burnt to the ground, and forbids lighting any candle at night.
+In this tale, fearing that his kingdom may be burnt to the ground, an emperor forbids lighting any candle at night.
 One particular house, however, breaks his ban, and the emperor goes with his viziers and cooks to check on them; three sisters are talking about their marriage wishes: the elder wants to marry the cook, for she is able to feed her home with a single piece of bread; the middle one wants to marry the vizier, for she boasts she could guard the treasure with a single woolen coat; and the youngest wishes to marry the emperor himself and bear him three children, two boys with stars on their hearts and a moon on their backs, and a girl with the sun in front.
 The emperor takes the three sisters and fulfill their marriage wishes.
-NIne months later, the new empress givs birth to her children (in three consecutive pregnancies), but her sisters take the babies and cast them in the water.
+Nine months later, the new empress gives birth to her children (in three consecutive pregnancies), but her sisters take the babies and cast them in the water.
 The children are saved by shepherds and raised in the forest amidst flocks.
 Years later, the emperor assembles a crowd for a fighting contest whose winner will be richly rewarded with gold coins.
 The two boys take part in the contest and win.
 Meanwhile, the emperor's sisters-in-law recognize the boys and send a midwife to get rid of them.
 The old midwife pays a visit to the girl, and tells her to find the "cămaşa babei din sfîrcurile mării" ("the shirt of the old woman of the depths of the sea").
 The male siblings journey together and, advised by a giant, swim to the bottom of the sea, strip the old woman of the sea to take her shirt, and rush back home, for the old woman will cast legions of dragons and snakes on them.
 Undeterred, they bring home the shirt.
 Later, they take part in another fighting contest and win, drawing the attention of their aunts.
 The old midwife visits the sisters a second time and convinces her to seek the titular "Sora Crivěţului".
 The boys go to the giants, who advise them to shout at the girl to show herself to them.
 They follow their advice, but they fail and become stones.
 Their sister goes to rescue them and get Sora Crivěţului, by shouting the same command.
 Sora Crivěţului appears to her and says the girl can save her brothers by fetching some water from a nearby basin and sprinkling it on the stones.
 After rescuing her brothers, Sora Crivěţului joins the siblings back to their homeland, where they build another palace.
 At the end of the tale, the emperor calls for the people to come and tell stories; Sora Crivěţului goes and tells the truth in the form of a tale.